Jcabarus/personal/projects/assembly-emulator/README.md

 Registers are implemented by using structs and instructions are class methods.
 The current issue I am facing is the implementation of variable defined by the user as well as lower registers like **al** or **ah** Comments are not supported yet.

 So far the only instructions are supported are **mov** **add** **sub** **call** and **movsx**

-If you want to learn more check this out: [github](https://github.com/Jcabarus/personal/blob/main/projects/assembly-emulator/assembly.md)